 At First – Go Out and Away from Social

-Creating a busy social life in the real world will force you to neglect social media.
+Creating a busy social life in the real world will force you to neglect social media after a breakup.
 Try working out more, catching up with friends you haven’t seen in a while or experimenting with a new hobby.
 Many people spend around an hour a day on social media, which is plenty of time to do something else.

 Be Considerate When Posting About These Outings